-Have you ever wondered what you could do with your left over food scraps or yard waste?
+Have you ever wondered what you could do with your leftover food scraps or yard waste?
 Did you ever think you could use this material to make your soil and plants healthier?

 Composting yard waste is a soil conditioner that improves texture, air circulation and drainage, moderates soil temperature, enhances nutrient and water-holding capacity, decreases erosion, inhibits weed growth, and stops some plant pathogens.
 Many states have banned the disposal of yard waste and the burning of yard waste.
 Compost is mainly made from organic material such as leaves, wood chips, grass clippings, bark chips, kitchen scraps and in some cases manure.
-Compost is typically spread around the bases of trees, plants, and thought flower beds.
+Compost is typically spread around the bases of trees, plants, and through flower beds.

 Here are some statistics about yard waste and composting in the U.S